hund-studio/server-tools/docs/README.md

 sudo snap install --classic certbot
 ```

-When installed Certifcate creation will be automatically handled on VHost setup.
+When installed Certifcate creation will be automatically handled on vhost setup.

 ## SSH2

 ### SSH2 Server

+This SSH2 server is ready to handle local port forwarding and should be used in combination with `ssh2:tunnel` command.

 #### SSH2 Server Start